 The course programme at Edinburgh was Conservation Medicine, which is the practice of pursuing health for animals (including humans!) and their environment, in a truly holistic sense.
 I’ve always had an interest in wildlife, and spent a month in a wildlife rehabilitation centre in South Africa in 2006 (now that was a classical “adventure”, with wild hippos and lions and things – I’ll post about it someday!).
 By the time I’d finished my course in 2015, I realised that my interest is not just in wildlife, but in the interdependent health and wellbeing of all living things.

-I’m now beginning a doctoral research project with the Centre for Systems Studies at the Hull University Business School, looking at the ways in which we value natural resources and ecosystems, particularly in towns and cities.
-I’m a member of the Otter Specialist Group of the IUCN Species Survival Commission, and I’ve recently published an article about the detection and reporting of an important disease of amphibians, in the Journal of Wildlife Diseases.
-My blog posts are based on any and all of these activities, but they are my own views only, and do not represent the views of any of the organisations with which I am associated.
+I’m now working on adoctoral research project with the Centre for Systems Studies at the Hull University Business School, looking at the ways in which activities in “natural” urban settings influence our wellbeing.
+I’m also a member of the Otter Specialist Group of the IUCN Species Survival Commission.
+My blog posts are based on my own views; they don’t represent the views of any of the organisations with which I am associated.
 You can find links to my publications and contact me via my website.